 Main corporate structures

-Liability for business debts is determined by legal structures, which are described as follows:
+Liability for business debts is determined by legal structure, described as follows:

-- The majority of businesses in Finland are private traders and limited liability companies.
-Very small enterprises often take the form of a Sole Proprietorship (toiminimi, T:mi), a business entity established by assets contributed and owned by one person acting in their own name who may thus be held liable for its whole debt.
+- Very small enterprises often take the form of a Sole Proprietorship (toiminimi, T:mi), a business entity established by assets contributed and owned by one person acting in their own name who may thus be held liable for its whole debt.

-- Partnerships (avoin yhtiö, Ay) are founded by at least two partners who are jointly and severally liable for the obligations of the entity.
-Liability limitations may be put into place through Limited Partnerships (kommandiittiyhtiö, Ky) which involve one or more managing partners jointly liable for the company’s operations and debts together while the silent partners’ liability is limited to their contribution.
+- Partnerships (avoin yhtiö, Ay) are formed by at least two partners who are jointly and severally liable for the entity’s obligations.
+Liability can be limited through Limited Partnerships (kommandiittiyhtiö, Ky), which involve one or more managing partners jointly liable for the company’s operations and debts together while the silent partners’ liability is limited to their contribution.

 Regulatory environment

-Finland has a Civil Law system and its courts are fairly efficient.
-District Courts (käräjäoikeus) render decision in first instance, but they may be assisted by specialist courts such as the Insurance Court, the Labour Court or the Helsinki Market Court (Markkinaoikeus) which has jurisdiction over fraudulent business behaviours, dominant position abuses, as well as intellectual property disputes and preliminary injunctions since September 2013.
+Finland has a Civil Law system and its courts are generally efficient.
+District Courts (käräjäoikeus) render decision in first instance, but may be assisted by specialist courts such as the Insurance Court, the Labour Court, or the Helsinki Market Court (Markkinaoikeus), which has jurisdiction over fraudulent business practices, abuse of dominant position, intellectual property disputes, and preliminary injunctions since September 2013.

-Finnish and Swedish are the country’s official languages and are thus used in all legal proceedings.
-The courts do not set binding precedents but the decisions rendered by the Supreme Court tend to constitute guidelines followed by the lower courts.
+Finnish and Swedish are the country’s official languages and are used in all legal proceedings.
+Courts do not set binding precedents but the decisions rendered by the Supreme Court tend to constitute guidelines followed by the lower courts.

 Days Sales Outstanding (DSO)